rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/Configurations/persistenceInCookieStorage.md

 **Description:**

-This configuration flag determines the browser storage mechanism used by the Zeotap SDK to persist user identities and consent information between page loads and sessions.
+This configuration option determines the browser storage mechanism used by the Zeotap SDK to persist user identities and consent information between page loads and sessions.

 *   **`false` (Default):** The SDK utilizes `localStorage`.
 This is generally suitable for most cases, offering potentially larger storage capacity and not being automatically sent with network requests.
 *   **`true`:** The SDK utilizes `cookieStorage`.